Antyos/zotero-powerpoint-plugin/README.md

 For the full instructions see: <https://learn.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins>

+1. Create a folder on your device for office addins, e.g., `C:/Users/YourName/Documents/MyOfficeAddIns/`.
-1. Download the `dist/` folder and extract it to a local directory.
+2. Download the `manifest.xml` and place it in the folder you created.
-2. Create a local network share for the extracted folder by right clicking on the folder in Windows Explorer, clicking **Properties > Sharing > Share** and click "Share".
+3. Create a local network share for the extracted folder by right clicking on the folder in Windows Explorer, clicking **Properties > Sharing > Share** and click "Share".
 (You might need to add "Everyone" with "Read/Write" permissions).
 Copy the shared folder path, e.g.
-   `file://C:/Users/YourName/Documents/ZoteroPowerPointAddin/dist/`.
+   `file://C:/Users/YourName/Documents/MyOfficeAddIns/`.
-3. Open PowerPoint and go to **File > Options > Trust Center > Trust Center Settings > Trusted Add-in Catalogs**.
+4. Open PowerPoint and go to **File > Options > Trust Center > Trust Center Settings > Trusted Add-in Catalogs**.
 Paste the shared folder path into the "Catalog Url" box and click "Add catalog".
 Make sure to click the "Show in Menu" checkbox.
-4. Restart PowerPoint.
+5. Restart PowerPoint.
-5. On the ribbon, go to "Home > Add-ins".
+6. On the ribbon, go to "Home > Add-ins".
 Click "Advanced" at the bottom left, and select the add-in.

 #### Troubleshooting